HigherOrderCO/hs-highlight/README.md

 ```

 This will highlight the specified portion of the code in red and underline it.
-Note that the in the structure `(startLine, startCol), (endLine, endCol)` endCol is exclusive, which means in the line:
+Note that in the structure `(startLine, startCol), (endLine, endCol)` endCol is exclusive, which means in the line:
 `abcde`
 `(1, 1) , (1, 3)` will underline `ab`